Balancer Review for 2023

 The trading platform’s pools can hold more than $11 million USD in USDT, BAT or COMP pools.
 Once a crypto trader makes an order, their assets go against the funds of the pool, so the pool acts as the counter to the shift of the pendulum and absorbs the ripples.

 The exchange platform also makes use of so-called controlled or private pools.
 These pools offer set liquidity that is directly provided by the trade executioners themselves.
-Talk about having total control, eh?
-This is how most centralized exchanges operate.
+This is how most centralized exchanges, like Binance and Coinbase, operate.

 Of course not everyone can afford to employ their own personal pool, so most crypto traders have to rely on shared pools.
 If you’ve done a decentralized crypto trade, chances are you’ve probably come across a shared trading pool.
 Here, everyone contributes in order to keep the Merry-go-round going.